XYM132/Infinite-ISP_LinuxCameraStack/README.md

 **Note:** This project is currently under development and is open for contributions.

-Developing a camera stack involves several steps, such as creating custom camera applications, implementing the hardware ISP on the FPGA, and establishing the interface between hardware and software layers through Linux.
-Some of these steps have already been accomplished, while others are still in progress:
+Developing a camera stack can be divided into several steps, such as creating custom camera applications, implementing the hardware ISP on the FPGA, and establishing the interface between hardware and software layers through Linux.
+Some of these steps have already been accomplished, while others are still in progress.

 ## Accomplished
 * [Custom Camera Applications](/Camera%20Application/burst_cam_application/): A custom camera application has been developed using the libcamera framework that is capable of capturing and processing single and multiple consective frames in user space.